mercadopago/cart-opencart/README.md

 * Accept tickets in addition to cards.
 * Improve conversion rate.

+*Available for Argentina, Brazil, Colombia, Mexico, Peru and Venezuela*

 **Standard Checkout**

 Great for merchants who want to get going quickly and easily.